 Find out more about the project and its outcomes: Download (PDF, 383KB).

 In September 2019, Taiwan’s National Human Rights Museum launched The Federation of International Human Rights Museums AsiaPacific (FIHRM-AP), dedicating itself to becoming not only a bridge that brings together museums, cultural institutions, and organizations who are interested in human rights but also a platform through which these organisations can work together to support the advancement of rights in the Asia-Pacific region.
 The Project is led by University of Leicester Museum Studies alumna, assistant professor of Fu Jen Catholic University Museum Studies, Dr Lin, Wen-Ling and supported by the Research Centre for Museums and Galleries (RCMG) at the University of Leicester, UK as its international partner.

-As a first step towards building a hub through which human rights advocates can collaborate, FIHRM-AP has started the ‘Asia-Pacific Human Rights Cultural Institutions Resource Directory Research Project’, inviting museums and institutions with an ambition to advance human rights to collaborate and grow as a community.
+As a first step towards building a hub through which human rights advocates can collaborate, FIHRM-AP has started the ‘Asia-Pacific Human Rights Cultural Institutions Resource Directory Research Project (PDF, 178KB), inviting museums and institutions with an ambition to advance human rights to collaborate and grow as a community.

 Designing for Creative Lives – September 2020

 Suzanne MacLeod’s newly released volume Museums and Design for Creative Lives (Routledge 2020) draws on and feeds into an array of RCMG projects.
 The book questions what we sacrifice when we allow economic imperatives to shape public museums, whilst also considering the implications of these new museum realities.
 It also asks: how might we instead design for creative lives?